rafihaque7/random/README.md

 Name | Description
 ---- | -----------
-ExpenseAuto | Automatization of expenses texts to a csv file
+ExpenseAuto | Automation of expenses texts to a csv file